Baggage basics for checked

 Only the rare passenger flies without carrying at least one piece of carry-on baggage, and many have to check one or more pieces of luggage as well.
 While there is always the risk of having items lost, misplaced, stolen, or damaged, many of the common risks can be reduced, avoided, or eliminated with a little bit of planning.

 In the box below are links to baggage related pages.
 Below the box is advice on general baggage limits, reducing both checked and carry-on baggage risks, including how to travel with computers and other electronics; and dealing with lost, damaged, or stolen baggage.

-There are only a few basic things to always avoid when it comes to either carry-on bags or checked luggage, mostly having to do with items you are not allowed to carry.
+There are only a few basic things to know when it comes to your carry-on or checked bag, mostly having to do with items you are not allowed to carry.
 There are the obvious items that you should never pack such as illegal drugs or explosive devices.
 However, most other items that you should not pack are not so obvious, especially items that may be allowed in checked bags but not in carry-on bags.

 Reducing Carry-on Baggage Risks